 Timing

 A credibly priced listing rewards speed; a stale one rewards patience.
-Moving quickly on a well-positioned property is recognizing that scarcity is real.
-Waiting out an overpriced listing is letting carry costs shift the negotiating dynamic.
+Moving quickly on a well-positioned property means recognizing that scarcity is real.
+Waiting out an overpriced listing means letting carry costs shift the negotiating dynamic.

 Market Context: Selective Liquidity, Real Off-Market Flow